Updated July 24, 2021

 There is a fracture (arrowed) diagonally through the sacrum (the part of the spine attached to the pelvis).
 The amount of separation, and his symptoms told us that the spinal cord nerves had all been severed at this point.

-The saddest thing was knowing that although he looked OK, and a despite paralysed tail being no big deal, he would never be able to urinate by himself again.
+The saddest thing was knowing that although he looked OK, and despite a paralysed tail being no big deal on its own, he would never be able to urinate by himself again.

 I’ve tried in the past to keep these cats going, but the nursing care is nearly impossible to do well.
 I always regretted not making the right decision early enough.
 I advised immediate euthanasia to spare him any further suffering, and thankfully his owner agreed.